This Ain't a Love Song

 "This Ain't a Love Song" is the lead single from American rock band Bon Jovi's sixth studio album, These Days (1995).
 The rock ballad is an example of the strong rhythm and blues influence that Jon Bon Jovi and Richie Sambora wanted the album to have.
-Released in May 1995 by Mercury Records, it reached number 14 on the US Billboard Hot 100, number two on the Canadian RPM 100 Hit Tracks chart, number six on the UK Singles Chart, and number one on the Finnish Singles Chart.
+Released in May 1995 by Mercury Records, the song reached number 14 on the US Billboard Hot 100, number six on the UK Singles Chart, number two on the Canadian RPM 100 Hit Tracks chart, and number one on the Finnish Singles Chart.
 The music video for the song was directed by Andy Morahan and filmed in Thailand.

 Background and release

 The song was written by Jon Bon Jovi, Richie Sambora and Desmond Child, and produced by Bon Jovi with Sambora and Peter Collins.
-The singer told in an 1995 interview, "'This Ain't a Love Song' is pretty rootsy for us.
+The singer explained in a 1995 interview that "'This Ain't a Love Song' is pretty rootsy for us.
 It's R&B-influenced.
 I'm real proud of the way it turned out.
 It's been a big surprise, not only as a hit single but as a live song."